harsh183/harsh-manpage/index.md

 University of Illinois [Mix of Research and Course Assistant Roles][2018-2022]
 {: .section-content}

+Treniq [Intern][Summer 2017] - Worked on lots of data ingestion and web bot automation for use cases in the high end furniture industry
+{: .section-content}

 **Research:**

 UIUC Universal Design for Learning Group [Writing Code And Field Testing][2020-2022]